Interior Formatting FAQ

 Depending on which type of binding you choose for your book, there are different ways to optimize your document for print.

 - For full color books - Our printers use CMYK color space for all color printing.
 We recommend using the CMYK settings when generating your files for color printing.
-If you use RGB color space, we will convert your file to CMYK color space when making a print ready file, so it is important to review the print ready PDF to see if there are any color discrepancies before the file goes to print.
+If you use RGB color space, RGB colors will be converted to CMYK colors during the print process.
+This may result in unexpected changes to color.

 - If your full color book contains black and white images, set each black and white image to grayscale.